 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Having spent many years living and traveling throughout Costa Rica, we can certainly understand the appeal!
+Having spent many years living and travelling throughout Costa Rica, we can certainly understand the appeal!

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!